opendilab/GoBigger-Challenge-2021/README.md

 }
 ```

 Remember that both `player_a` and `player_b` should be the name in your submission's `player_names`.
-And `actions_a` should be a list, which contains there items, which are the same with what we propose in [action-space](https://gobigger.readthedocs.io/en/latest/tutorial/space.html#action-space).
+And `actions_a` should be a list that contains their items, which are the same as what we propose in [action-space](https://gobigger.readthedocs.io/en/latest/tutorial/space.html#action-space).

 ### Examples and Test

 We provide [RandomSubmission](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/submit/random_submission.py) and [BotSubmission](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/submit/bot_submission.py). `RandomSubmission` provide actions randomly, and `BotSubmission` provide actions based on a script.
 Both of them could be an example of your submission.
-More details in code.
+See more details in the code.

 We also provide an example for the pipeline of the submission.
 Please refer to [submission_example](https://github.com/opendilab/GoBigger-Challenge-2021/blob/main/submit/submission_example/) for more details.
 You can also develop your agent in this directory.
 Once you finish your `my_submission.py`, you can call `python -u test.py` to check your submission and finally get the `.tar.gz` file to upload.

 ### Supplements

-If you want to add other things in your submission, such as model checkpoints or any other materials, please place them in `./supplements` and tar them with submission.
+If you want to add other things to your submissions, such as model checkpoints or other materials, please place them in `./supplements` and tar them with submission.

 ### Finally